nextthingco/docs/CHIP_Pro-Docs/source/includes/_connectcontrolpro.md

 We provide a standard Debian distribution, complete with all the package managers and conveniences you know and love.
 This package is ideal for development, since it is more flexible than the buildroot-based Gadget OS.
 However, you will want to keep track of your dependencies to more easily transition to the more nimble Gadget OS.

-#### Log In
-Once you have connected via serial you'll be prompted for a username and password.
-The defaults are `chip` and `chip`.
-Change your password with `passwd`.

 ## Make a Serial Connection

 C.H.I.P.
 Pro is a headless computer, so you will need a separate computer in order to interact with it.
-This section will go over how to connect to C.H.I.P.
-Pro Dev Kit through USB-serial, connect to a WiFi network and where to find example scripts.
+This section will go over how to connect through USB-serial, connect to a WiFi network and where to find example scripts.

 ### USB-serial to UART Pins

+A UART to USB-serial connection between C.H.I.P.
+Pro and your computer offers the most comprehensive look at what's happening in C.H.I.P.
+Pro as it boots, since you can get all message output from the moment it starts booting.

 #### Things you will need